 How can I help my children face an increasingly dark world?

 My children directed my attention to a pretty scene on the movie.
-It was their first time to watch Disney’s new live-action “Beauty and the Beast”.
+It was their first time watching Disney’s new live-action “Beauty and the Beast”.
 I had loved the music the first time I watched it, but tonight some of the words echoed the questions of my heart:

 “How in the midst of all this sorrow